Fabian Society: Contemporary Fabianism

-On 21 April 2009 the Society's website stated that it had 6,286 members: "Fabian national membership now stands at a 35 year high: it is over 20% higher than when the Labour Party came to office in May 1997.
-It is now double what it was when Clement Attlee left office in 1951".
+On 21 April 2009, the Society's website stated that it had 6,286 members: "Fabian national membership now stands at a 35 year high: it is over 20% higher than when the Labour Party came to office in May 1997.
+It is now double what it was when Clement Attlee left office in 1951."

 The latest edition of the Dictionary of National Biography (a reference work listing details of famous or significant Britons throughout history) includes 174 Fabians.
-Four Fabians, Beatrice and Sidney Webb, Graham Wallas, and George Bernard Shaw, founded the London School of Economics with the money left to the Fabian Society by Henry Hutchinson.
+Four Fabians, Beatrice and Sidney Webb, Graham Wallas and George Bernard Shaw, founded the London School of Economics with the money left to the Fabian Society by Henry Hutchinson.
 Supposedly the decision was made at a breakfast party on 4 August 1894.
-The founders are depicted in the Fabian Window designed by George Bernard Shaw.
+The founders are depicted in the Fabian Window designed by Shaw.
 The window was stolen in 1978 and reappeared at Sotheby's in 2005.
-It was restored to display in the Shaw Library at the London School of Economics in 2006 at a ceremony over which Tony Blair presided.
+It was restored to display in the Shaw Library at the London School of Economics in 2006 at a ceremony over which Blair presided.

-As of 2016, the Fabian Society had about 7,000 members.
-In June 2019 it had 7,136 individual members.
+As at 2016 the Fabian Society has about 7,000 members.
+As at June 2019 it has 7,136 individual members.

 The Fabian Society Tax Commission of 2000 was widely credited with influencing the Labour government's policy and political strategy for its one significant public tax increase: the National Insurance rise to raise £8 billion for National Health Service spending.
 (The Fabian Commission had in fact called for a directly hypothecated "NHS tax" to cover the full cost of NHS spending, arguing that linking taxation more directly to spending was essential to make tax rise publicly acceptable.
 The 2001 National Insurance rise was not formally hypothecated, but the government committed itself to using the additional funds for health spending.)
-Several other recommendations, including a new top rate of income tax, were to the left of government policy and not accepted, though this comprehensive review of UK taxation was influential in economic policy and political circles, and a new top rate of income tax of 50% was introduced in 2010.
+Several other recommendations, including a new top rate of income tax, were to the left of government policy and not accepted, though this comprehensive review of UK taxation was influential in economic policy and political circles, and a new top rate of income tax of 50 per cent was introduced in 2010.

-In early 2017, Fabian general secretary Andrew Harrop produced a report arguing the only feasible route for Labour to return to government would be to work with the Liberal Democrats and Scottish National Party.
-The report predicted Labour would win fewer than 150 seats in the 2017 United Kingdom general election, the lowest number since 1935, due to Brexit, lack of support in Scotland, and Labour leader Jeremy Corbyn's supposed unpopularity, although in the event the party won 262.
+In early 2017 Fabian general secretary Andrew Harrop produced a report arguing the only feasible route for Labour to return to government would be to work with the Liberal Democrats and Scottish National Party.
+The report predicted Labour would win fewer than 150 seats at the 2017 general election, the lowest number since 1935, due to their opposition to Brexit, lack of support in Scotland, and Labour leader Jeremy Corbyn's unpopularity, although it won 262.